SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3.md

 In the pen, see how we use a linear gradient and a background image.

 To change the background to your pen using the [linear gradient effect this site is handy](https://www.eggradients.com/linear-gradients).
-There are 300 to choose from and you can add to the six bouncing balls more divs with your own design of how the balls bounce and your own animation.
+There are 300 to choose from and you can add to the 6 bouncing balls more divs with your own design of how the balls bounce and your own animation.

-Experiment with the shape and size of the six class selector attributes in HTML.
+Experiment with the shape and size of the 6 class selector attributes in HTML.
 Change the class selector to an id selector and experiment with this too.

 Read more documentation referring to [Mozilla's HTML, CSS and JavaScript sections](https://developer.mozilla.org/en-US/docs/Learn/CSS).
 Use W3 Schools as well, get to understand what you are doing and why!